The summer heat is scorching San Antonio, and with it comes a wide range of health risks to both humans and animals.

 Unsheltered people are among the residents most vulnerable to the relentless heat waves and its physiological effects.
 Community outreach workers are reaching out to unsheltered populations as the heat increases.
 The number of their heat-related illnesses — and their calls for medical assistance — always increase as the heat worsens.

-And political leaders have advocated for federal mail carriers who need vehicles with air conditioning and free water bottles so they can safely complete their routes and their duties for our lives and businesses.
+Political leaders have advocated for federal mail carriers who need vehicles with air conditioning and free water bottles so they can safely complete their routes and their duties for our lives and businesses.

-Heat domes are often the reason for long stretches of dangerous days of heat.
+Finally, weather experts are learning more about the heat domes that can soar over huge regions of the U.S. The domes are often the reason for long stretches of dangerous days of heat.
 In June 2024, NPR published a useful explainer on the science behind heat domes.